zak-45/WLEDAudioSyncRTBeat/README.md

 If not provided, the default system input is used.
 Run `WLEDAudioSyncRTBeat list` to get all available devices.

+### `-c`/`--custom`
+Specify name to use for specific BPM calculation e.g. GMA3  : GrandMA3 does not expect the absolute value for BPM.
+Instead, it handles the BPM based on percent of the SpeedMaster-Fader, where 100% are 240 BPM. which modifies the measured BPM with this formula "sqrt(bpm/240)*100"

 ## Example

 ```